zjzshyq/zjzshyq.github.io/USL_final_paper.md

     score = silhouette_score(pca_df, clusters, metric='euclidean')
     sil_score_lst.append(score)
 ```
-When K=2, the silhouette score gets the highest, normally, selecting 2 clusters
+When K=2, the silhouette score gets the highest, and the plot of MDS in chapter2
+proved visually that 2 cluster may be a good choose.
+So normally, selecting 2 clusters
-is the best choice.
+is a best choice.
 But our task is the recommendation, too small of the K is
 not good for recommending which will reduce the richness and difference of
 recommendation.
 When K=4, the score gets sable, so we choose 4 clusters for our
 remaining tasks.
 Actually, choosing 4-7 are all accepted, only depending on the